-Shibley Telhami is the Anwar Sadat Professor for Peace and Development at the University of Maryland, College Park, Director of the University of Maryland Critical Issues Poll, and nonresident senior fellow at the Brookings Institution.
+Shibley Telhami is the Anwar Sadat Professor for Peace and Development, Distinguished Scholar-Teacher, and Director of the Critical Issues Poll at the University of Maryland, College Park.
+He is also a Nonresident Senior Fellow at the Brookings Institution.
 Before coming to the University of Maryland, he taught at several universities, including Cornell University, the Ohio State University, the University of Southern California, Princeton University, Columbia University, Swarthmore College, and the University of California at Berkeley, where he received his doctorate in political science.

 Professor Telhami has also been active in the foreign policy arena.
 He has served as Advisor to the US Mission to the UN (1990-91), as advisor to former Congressman Lee Hamilton, more recently as senior advisor to George Mitchell, President Obama’s United States Special Envoy for Middle East Peace (2009-2011) and as a member of the US delegation to the Trilateral US-Israeli-Palestinian Anti-Incitement Committee, which was mandated by the Wye River Agreements and has served as an advisor to the United States Department of State.
 He also served on the Iraq Study Group as a member of the Strategic Environment Working Group.
 He has contributed to The Washington Post, The New York Times, and the Los Angeles Times and regularly appears on national and international radio and television.
 He has served on the US Advisory Group on Public Diplomacy for the Arab and Muslim World, which was appointed by the Department of State at the request of Congress, and he co-drafted the report of their findings, Changing Minds, Winning Peace.
 He has also co-drafted several Council on Foreign Relations reports on US public diplomacy, on the Arab-Israeli peace process, and on Persian Gulf security.